GlenMerlin/PHPSessionsTutorial/README.md

 ?>
 ```
 This code is extremely simple. `$_SESSION['name']` creates a session variable called 'stored-name' and sets it equal to the form information pulled from `$_GET`.
-We want the name field's information so `$_SESSION['name']` gets the information from
+We want the name field's information so `$_SESSION['name']` gets the information from the code below.
 ```html
 <!-- index.php -->
 <input type="text" name="name" required/>
 ```
-On the next line, the `header` command simply redirects the user back to `index.php` after that session has been created.
+The following line in `name_process.php` details the `header` command.
+The `header` command simply redirects the user back to `index.php` after that session has been created.

 Here's what the page looks like currently:
 ![an image of a blank website with an empty form](/images/1.png)